slatedocs/slate/source/includes/_PaymentTransaction.md

 `POST https://edna.identitymind.com/im/transaction/<transaction_ID>/refund-partial-fraud`

-**Note**: The transaction may be either a payment transaction or an account transfer.
+<aside class="notice">The transaction may be either a payment transaction or an account transfer.</aside>

 #### Arguments
 ```code